Hardcore Heaven (1995): Reception

 Hardcore Heaven received negative reviews from critics.
 Matt Peddycord of Wrestling Recaps gave negative reviews to the event due to the absence of Eddie Guerrero, Dean Malenko and Chris Benoit, while noting Taz and 2 Cold Scorpio's match as the only watchable match of the event.
 He gave a "thumbs down" to the event.

 Kevin Pantoja of 411Mania rated a score of 2.5 for the event, considering it a very bad event.
 He stated "On the whole, the show itself isn’t very good.
 Only two matches are pretty good and the rest is pretty much absolute garbage.
 Then there’s the overly long Shane Douglas promo that kind of kills the mood.
 I was also disappointed at the ECW crowd, which was less excited than expected."

 The Wrestling Revolution staff wrote "A bad show from ECW.
 It was barely over two hours, but aside from Taz vs. Scorpio and Cactus vs. Sandman, it dragged along painfully.
 Most of the matches weren’t good, and there was some silly booking.
 There was some important storyline stuff, so if you want to check it out for that you can, but I still wouldn’t recommend buying this show."

 Aftermath

 On the July 4 episode of Hardcore TV, Axl Rotten was named the number one contender to Sandman's World Heavyweight Championship at Heat Wave.
 Several rivalries from Hardcore Heaven continued into Heat Wave as Taz teamed with Eddie Guerrero to take on 2 Cold Scorpio and Dean Malenko, Public Enemy and The Gangstas competed in a steel cage match, Luna Vachon and Stevie Richards competed in a steel cage match, Hack Meyers faced Val Puccio in a rematch and The Pitbulls teamed with Tommy Dreamer to take on Raven and The Dudley Brothers.

-Shane Douglas made his last ECW appearance in Hardcore Heaven as he would leave ECW for a stint in World Wrestling Federation.
+Shane Douglas made his last ECW appearance in Hardcore Heaven as he would leave ECW for a stint in the World Wrestling Federation.
 It was short and unsuccessful.
 Douglas returned to ECW at House Party on January 5, 1996.